zaltac/NumMethodsWPseudoCodes/Chapter11/videos.md

 [Video 6.Jacobi Method](https://youtu.be/yIWfeX_XIWg) This video describes the Jacobi method, an iterative method based on orthogonal transformations, to compute the eigenvalues and eigenvectors of a symmetric matrix.
 An example problem illustrating the step-by-step implementation of the Jacobi method is presented.

 [Video 7.Generalized Eigenvalue Problem](https://youtu.be/qPjVBkhFtY8) This video describes how to transform a generalized eigenvalue problem to a standard edigenvalue problem.
 Also an algorithm to invert a lower triangular  matrix is given along with an example illustrating the transformation.

+[Video 8.Householder Method](https://youtu.be/emT-XepADq4) This video covers the theoretical and practical implementation aspects of the Householder method to find eigenvalues and eigenvectores of a positive definite and symmetric matrix.
+An example problem illustrating the step-by-step implementation of the Householder power method is also presented.